microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teamworkdevicehealth-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get the health details of a [teamworkDevice](../resources/teamworkdevice.md).
-The [teamworkDeviceHealth](../resources/teamworkdevicehealth.md) is calculated based on the device configuration and other device parameters.
+Get the [health](../resources/teamworkdevicehealth.md) details of a Microsoft Teams-enabled [device](../resources/teamworkdevice.md).
+Device health is calculated based on the device configuration and other device parameters.

 >**Note:** Licensing or payment requirements may apply for this API when made available for production use.